CodeWizard-1/booking_hotel/README.md

 - The CSS file also passed the W3C validator without errors.
 - All JavaScript files passed through JSHint without errors.
 - Navigation through the booking process, entering search queries, clicking on buttons when going to descriptions of hotels and rooms, sending reviews and likes about the room, links, and forms were also thoroughly tested.
--All forms have been tested to ensure they are validated and can be submitted without errors.
+- All forms have been tested to ensure they are validated and can be submitted without errors.
 - Lighthouse was used to test performance, accessibility, SEO, and modifications were made to improve testing results.

 **General Testing**